 Job Classification Overview

 The Boston College compensation program utilizes a classification system in which each job is reviewed based on information provided in a role description.
 The analysis of a job considers requirements such as knowledge of the area, problem-solving, organizational breadth, accountability, and required skills and experience.
 This information is evaluated in the context of internal equity and competitiveness with the appropriate job market.
 Based on the results of this analysis, each position is assigned an appropriate market reference point (MRP) and band level.
-Its eligibility for overtime compensation is also determined based on the Fair Labor Standards Act, a federal law that specifies what types of positions are not eligible for overtime pay (exempt positions).
-At Boston College, all nonexempt positions are on the weekly payroll and nearly all exempt employees are on the monthly payroll.

 The job classification process is initiated for:

 - a significant change (increase or decrease) in the key responsibilities of a position